TheBIGduke/OctoV/README.md

 - **Check Audio Permissions:** Ensure you have granted the site permission to use your microphone/audio.
 If you denied it, you may need to reset permissions in your browser's site settings.
 - **Check Audio Output:** Make sure audio is playing through the device specified in the `setupAudio()` call.
 - **Check Console for Errors:** Open the developer console (F12).
 The application will log errors if the device cannot be found or if there is a problem with the Web Audio API.
+- **Verify Device Name:** Ensure the device name in your code exactly matches the name shown in the browser console (including capitalization and spacing).

 #### "Error: Could not find audio device"

 This means the string in the `setupAudio()` call does not match any of your system's available audio devices.

+**Solution:**
+1. Open the developer console (F12)
+2. Reload the page
-**Solution:** Open the developer console.
-A list of available devices and their labels will be printed.
-Copy the exact label of the device you want and use it in the code.
+3. A list of available devices and their labels will be printed
+4. Copy the exact label of the device you want
+5. Update the device name in the code

+**For Ubuntu users:** Remember that system audio capture requires a "Monitor of..." device name.

 #### "Error: You must grant microphone permission"

 This occurs if you click "Block" when the browser asks for audio permissions.

+**Solution:**
-**Solution:** Go to your browser's settings for this site (often by clicking the lock icon in the URL bar) and change the "Microphone" or "Audio" permission to "Allow".
-Reload the page.
+1. Go to your browser's settings for this site (often by clicking the lock icon in the URL bar)
+2. Change the "Microphone" or "Audio" permission to "Allow"
+3. Reload the page

 #### Poor Performance or Lag